Mixing BCAA and Creatine: A Good Idea?

 But for muscle protein synthesis (MPS) to occur, the body requires all nine essential amino acids to be present, along with the eleven non-essential amino acids, in adequate amounts.

-While leucine is widely available in food sources, taking a concentrated dose of it in something like BCAA or EAA supplements means you're getting a pure dose of the essential amino acids, which theoretically should mean greater availability to support muscle growth and recovery directly.
+While leucine is widely available in food sources, taking a concentrated dose of it in something like BCAA or EAA supplements means you're getting a pure dose of the essential amino acids, which theoretically should mean greater availability to support muscle building, muscle growth, and recovery directly.

 Another reason BCAA supplements are so popular among athletes is because of their ability to help mitigate the effects of post-exercise muscle soreness and the extent of muscle damage incurred during training.